jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/issuefor.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Issues an owner's ERC-20 Tokens that'll be used when claiming tokens.**
+**Issues an project's ERC-20 tokens that'll be used when claiming tokens.**

-_Deploys an project's ERC-20 token contract._
+_Deploys a project's ERC-20 token contract._

 _Only a project's current controller can issue its token._